Back to ArmyWriter.com

 Congratulations!
 You've been assigned as a sponsor.
 Although sometimes viewed as a chore, being chosen as a sponsor is an indication of the trust and confidence your leadership places in you.
 The unit does most of the work in preparing a sponsor package but it's up to you to write the sponsor letter.
-If you've never done it before, writing a letter to a stranger may feel a little strange but luckily, most units have a standard letter that they use over and over.
+If you've never done it before, writing a letter to a stranger may feel a little weird but luckily, most units have a standard letter that they use over and over.
 You just remove the last person's details from the letter and replace them with your own.
 If you can't find that letter, the examples here may serve as a starting point.
 If you're assigned to write a sponsor letter, you should make sure it provides as much detail as possible about life and work at your duty station.
 You are the new arrival's only link to his or her new assignment and they will be depending entirely on you.

 Sponsor Letter Checklist